Professionals Who Diagnose and Treat ADHD

 - Your Insurance Company can provide a list of clinicians with particular expertise who participate in your insurance plan.

 - Professional Associations will sometimes offer referrals or provide directories.
 You may wish to contact:

 - American Academy of Child and Adolescent Psychiatry

 - American Association of Marriage and Family Therapy

 - Psychology Today provides a comprehensive and easily searchable directory of mental health professionals, therapy groups and treatment centers.

-- The U.S. Center for Mental Health Services maintains a directory of mental health services and resources in each state; 800-662-4357.
+- SAMHSA (Substance Abuse and Mental Health Services Administration) maintains a directory of mental health services and resources in each state; 800-662-4357.